Unite and conquer. That should be your mantra if you’re after better time management and productivity.

 Have you tried chunking your tasks this way?
 We’d love to hear how in the comments.

-Image Credits: John-Morgan via Compfight cc, kpwerker via Compfight cc, Highways Agency via Compfight cc, stuartpilbrow via Compfight cc, Jellaluna via Compfight cc, fsse8info via Compfight cc, *USB* via Compfight cc
+Image Credits: John-Morgan via Compfight cc, kpwerker via Compfight cc, Highways Agency via Compfight cc, stuartpilbrow via Compfight cc, Jellaluna via Compfight cc, fsse8info via Compfight cc, *USB* (broken link removed) via Compfight cc